ASEMS Part 1 - Policy comprises a series of policy statements grouped in six loosely related sections as follows:

 2.5.7.
 Clause 4.7 Safety and Environmental Objectives and Targets

 Operating Centres, Delivery Teams or equivalents shall establish and maintain relevant safety and environmental objectives with a resourced programme to achieve targets.

 2.5.8.
 Clause 4.8 Accident and Incident Records

-Operating Centres, Project Teams or equivalent shall monitor and record accidents and incidents, including near misses, where the performance of their Product, Systems or Services results in harm to individuals or damage to the environment and use this information to keep their risk assessments valid.
+Operating Centres, Delivery Teams or equivalent shall monitor and record accidents, incidents and near misses, where the performance of their Product, Systems or Services results in harm to individuals or damage to the environment and use this information to keep their risk assessments valid.

 2.5.9.
 Clause 4.9 Assessment Approval

 Safety and environmental case reports shall be personally approved by the individual with formally delegated authority to confirm their acceptance with the progress of the safety case/assessment and of the risks associated with the project.

 Independent review of the Safety and Environmental Management System shall be ensured, as appropriate and commensurate to the risk, by the individual with formally delegated authority for safety and environmental protection.

 Risk Management is an essential function of safety and environmental protection and these Clauses reflect that importance.
 They set both general safety and environmental protection standards and specific DE&S requirements that support the need for assurance and performance monitoring to the Defence Board.
 The requirement to refer risks through Line management is included here.

 All foreseeable Safety Risks and Environmental impacts shall be identified, assessed, prioritised and managed.